luizbgomide/EclipsePhase2e-ptbr/src.clean_html/17/07-transhuman-themes.md

 ### Politics

 We’re not going to make any bones about it: this is an overtly political game, and political conflicts shape much of the setting.
 Most readers will be familiar with how capitalist socioeconomic systems work, so we’ve given much more attention in the setting materials to describing new and alternative political systems.
-If the authors appear biased toward anarchism and socialism, it's because we are — but we also need to describe how they actually work, since Americans don’t understand socialism much less anarchism.
+If the authors appear biased toward anarchism and socialism, it’s because we are — but we also need to describe how they actually work, since Americans don’t understand socialism much less anarchism.
 Truthfully, all sci-fi games are biased; most just happen to be biased towards the status quo.

 Transhumanism is also in part a political movement.
 Issues that are just now becoming current in today’s society — cloning, replacing human workers with robots and AIs, genetic enhancement, interfacing bodies with computers — have arrived, had their effect, and been dealt with (sort of) by transhumanity.
 It’s the “sort of ” that makes the setting interesting; different cultures and polities still don’t agree on how to deal with many of the problems created by technological advancements.